wilhelmer/mkdocs-multirepo/README.md

 - `title`: Text for the landing page list item.
 - `image`: Image for the landing page list item.
 - `url`: URL of the repository.
+- 'branch': Branch of the repository.
+Default: empty (which is `master` for most of the repositories).
+- 'mkdocs_dir': Directory (within repo) where the mkdocs directory structure is located.
+Default: '.'.

 `element_id`: ID of the DOM element on the landing page where the links to the projects should be created.
 Default: `multirepo`.

 `target_dir`: Output directory.
 Default: `site`.

+`repos_dir`: Target directory for repositories (submodules).
+Default: `repositories`.

 `extra_files`: Additional files to be placed in the output directory.